Golden Fleece Foundation

 Make-A-Wish® grants the life-changing wishes of children with critical illnesses.
 According to a 2011 U.S. study of wish impact, most health professionals surveyed believe a wish-come-true can have positive impacts on the health of children.
 Kids say wishes give them renewed strength to fight their illnesses, and their parents say these experiences help strengthen the entire family.
 Based in Phoenix, Make-A-Wish is one of the world's leading children's charities, serving children in every community in the United States and its territories.

 With the help of generous donors and more than 35,000 volunteers, Make-A-Wish grants a wish somewhere in the country every 34 minutes.
 It has granted more than 212,000 wishes since its inception in 1980; nearly 14,000 in 2011 alone.
 Visit Make-A-Wish at www.wish.org and discover how you can share the power of a wish®.

 Brooks Brothers is proud of its long-standing relationship with the American Red Cross.
-Our affiliation with the organization being in 1898, just eighteen years after its inception, when Brooks Brothers made its first donation of $100 to the Red Cross Society during the Spanish-American War.
+Our affiliation with the organization began in 1898, just eighteen years after its inception, when Brooks Brothers made its first donation of $100 to the Red Cross Society during the Spanish-American War.
 Ever since this humble beginning, Brooks Brothers has continued its commitment to the American Red Cross.